jessicarush/javascript-notes/built-in_objects.md

 // -9007199254740991
 ```

-The most common scenario in which JavaScript programs are dealing with such large number, is when working with 64-bit IDs from databases.
+The most common scenario in which JavaScript programs are dealing with such large numbers, is when working with 64-bit IDs from databases.
 These numbers cannot be represented accurately with the number type so the must be stored as a string.

 ## Date